hamudal/Retoflow_Filter/README.md

      ```

 2. **MongoDB:**
-   - Make sure MongoDB is installed on your local machine or update the connection details in `MongoDBConnector.py` to point to your MongoDB server.
+   - Make sure MongoDB is installed on your local machine or update the connection details in `b_MongoDB_Connection_V3.ipynb` to point to your MongoDB server.

 3. **Usage:**
-   - Run `postal_code_processor.py` to extract postal code polygons, convert them to GeoJSON, and optionally save them to MongoDB.
+   - Run `a_Zip_Polygon_Dict_Extraction_V3.ipynb` to extract postal code polygons, convert them to GeoJSON, and optionally save them to MongoDB.
-   - Customize the parameters in the script, such as the place name, saved GeoJSON file, and MongoDB connection details.
+   - Customize the parameters in the notebook, such as the place name, saved GeoJSON file, and MongoDB connection details.

-## postal_code_processor.py
+## a_Zip_Polygon_Dict_Extraction_V3.ipynb

 ### Functions